Correlation Between American Funds and American Century

 Pair Corralation between American Funds and American Century

 Assuming the 90 days horizon American Funds 2065 is expected to under-perform the American Century.
-In addition to that, American Funds is 1.04 times more volatile than American Century One.
-It trades about -0.02 of its total potential returns per unit of risk.
-American Century One is currently generating about -0.02 per unit of volatility.
-If you would invest 1,145 in American Century One on November 29, 2024 and sell it today you would lose (12.00) from holding American Century One or give up 1.05% of portfolio value over 90 days.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, American Funds 2065 is 1.0 times less risky than American Century.
+The mutual fund trades about -0.03 of its potential returns per unit of risk.
+The American Century One is currently generating about -0.02 of returns per unit of risk over similar time horizon.
+If you would invest 1,106 in American Century One on December 31, 2024 and sell it today you would lose (16.00) from holding American Century One or give up 1.45% of portfolio value over 90 days.

 Time Period | 3 Months [change] |